 All doctoral students are required to complete a comprehensive examination successfully.
 This exam is usually held within 18-24 months of commencement.
 The major requirement for the Ph.D. is completion of a research dissertation meeting the requirements of the Faculty of Graduate and Postdoctoral Studies.

 Students admitted to the M.A.Sc. degree program normally possess a bachelor’s degree in biomedical engineering or a relevant discipline, and must meet the general admission requirements for the master’s degree programs set by the Faculty of Graduate and Postdoctoral Studies.
-A student will be admitted to the degree program upon the recommendation of a faculty member associated with the Biomedical Engineering Program and the approval of the Director of the School of Biomedical Engineering, and the Faculty of Graduate and Postdoctoral Studies.
+A student will be admitted to the degree program upon the recommendation of a faculty member associated with the School of Biomedical Engineering and the approval of the Director of the School of Biomedical Engineering, and the Faculty of Graduate and Postdoctoral Studies.

 Graduation from this program, with an M.A.Sc. or Ph.D. degree, does not form an acceptable basis alone for application to associations of Professional Engineers in Canada.
 Please refer to Professional Associations.

 251-2222 Health Sciences Mall